 Around this time, the huz and I were trying to figure out how to get to bed earlier and stop us from working late (or mindlessly surfing the net).
 We decided to put our wireless router on a timer that clicked it off at a pre-set time every night.
 I didn’t realize he had already done this when, after a few days of crazy dreams, I mentioned them.
 And he agreed that he to had very dynamic bouts of dreaming.
 Then he mentioned that he had put the timer up a few days beforehand.

 There haven't been m(any?) studies on sleeping in a “constant WiFi” environment and dream qualities, although there have been studies on sleep position and geomagnetic activity and how they affect dreams.
-To be honest, I'd never even considered that my WiFi could be affecting my sleep until I did a literature search as saw that it indeed does (you'll find links to some articles at the end of this post).
-It’s been two months since we went Wi-Fi free at night and while I haven’t bothered to quantify/qualify my dreams further than what I did the first week, I can say that I am sleeping much more heavily through the night.
-That is, I used to awaken easily and early—now, when my alarm goes off at 5:30am (my magical walking time)—I’m still sleeping heavily.
+To be honest, I'd never even considered that my WiFi could be affecting my sleep until I did a literature search as saw that it indeed does (see articles at the end of this article).

-P.S.
-I also made these pseudo-"nutellas" for a baby shower but I swear I'm not into crafts and this will never be a craft-blog.
+Dear P.J., I also made these pseudo-"nutellas" for a baby shower last weekend but I swear I'm not into crafts and this will never be a craft-blog.
 The end.

 2018 UPDATE: Despite our best efforts, we still developed mold between the wool mattresses and wood frames.
 We really need to pick up our beds every day if we’re not on high mattresses in our damp climate.
 So we’ve changed things up again!
 We’ve now changed to bedrolls that we have to hang daily (i.e. move even more for our sleep).
 We also moved our sleeping room to the smallest room, and we moved our kids’ play room into the larger, much warmer room.
 Bonus--this gives us TWO open rooms every day, creating some much appreciated movement-friendly space in our small home.
 Once again, what we call minimalism could just as easily be thought of as maximalism.

-I'm listing just some of the Sleep/EMF research links and paper titles here; search “sleep and EMF” at scholar.google.com (not Google.com) to read more.
+Sleep/EMF research below; search “sleep and EMF” at scholar.google.com (not Google.com) to read more.
 Also, pay attention to the doses used in many of these studies (e.g. 30 minutes before bed).
 What's your exposure to WiFi look like in minutes per day?
 Before bed?
 Just asking.